Silent Debuggers: Reception

-IGN gave the Wii Virtual Console version a 4.5 out of 10.

-GameSpot gave the Wii Virtual Console version a 3.5 out of 10.
+Silent Debuggers received a 20.84/30 score in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 274 spot.
+The game garnered mixed reviews from critics.

 The game has been cited as an inspiration for Enemy Zero by Warp and Kenji Eno.
 In particular, Silent Debuggerss "Sound Detection System" influenced the similar game mechanic featured in Enemy Zero.